Sources

 MARTINI allows source particles to be rotated on initialization, or later by calling the rotate() method.
 Particles can be translated after initialization with the translate() method (for “translations” in velocity use boost()).

-To specify a rotation when initializing the source, the rotation is given as a dictionary passed to the rotation keyword argument, for example:
+To specify a rotation when initializing the source, the rotation is passed through the corresponding keyword argument.
+For example for a Rotation:

 source = SPHSource(...)